ooominds/OOOM_RSE/onboarding.md

 If you have identified any other awesome and useful resources that you want to share with the team please add them here!

+## Something else...
+Storage
+We currently have 10 Terabytes of storage.
+Contact Mike Croucher or Petar to be added to the group of people who can access this.

+On ShARC, this storage is at `/shared/ooominds1`.
+Note that if you do

+`ls /shared/`

+the `ooominds1` directory might not appear.
+This is because it is made available on demand.
+One way to demand it is just to go there. i.e. do

+`cd /shared/ooominds1`

+The storage area can also be made available on your own desktops and laptops.
+Details can be found [here](https://www.sheffield.ac.uk/cics/research-storage/using-research-storage).

 ### **Important**:
 if you feel you need additional training or are struggling with your software do not hesitate and approach your RSE, she/he will be happy to discuss this with you and point you in the right direction